uswds/uswds-site/_components/pagination/guidance/implementation.md

     <div class="pagination-behaviors--examples">
       <img
         src="{{ site.baseurl }}/assets/img/components/pagination/pagination-behaviors-5a.png"
         alt="Example: A eight-page set.
 Page 1 is the current page.
-Instance shows pages 1-5 in slots 1-5.
+Instance shows pages 1 to 5 in slots 1 to 5.
 Slot 6 is overflow.
-Slot 7 page 8." class="pagination-behaviors--example" />
+Slot 7 page 8."
+        class="pagination-behaviors--example" />
       <img
         src="{{ site.baseurl }}/assets/img/components/pagination/pagination-behaviors-5b.png"
         alt="Example: A eight-page set.
 Page 5 is the current page.
 Instance shows page 1 in Slot 1.
 Slot 2 is overflow.
-Pages 4-8 appear in slots 3-7." class="pagination-behaviors--example" />
+Pages 4 to 8 appear in slots 3 to 7." class="pagination-behaviors--example" />
       <img
         src="{{ site.baseurl }}/assets/img/components/pagination/pagination-behaviors-5c.png"
         alt="Example: A eight-page set.
 Page 6 is the current page.
 Instance shows page 1 in Slot 1.
 Slot 2 is overflow.
-Pages 4-8 appear in slots 3-7." class="pagination-behaviors--example" />
+Pages 4 to 8 appear in slots 3 to 7." class="pagination-behaviors--example" />
     </div>
   </li>